ChessWorld.net - Play Online Chess

 Blind Swine Mate Rating: 1400+

-A checkmate pattern where two rooks invade the 7th rank (the "pigs") and devour everything.
+A checkmate pattern where two rooks invade the 7th rank (the "pigs") and devour the opponent's pawns and King.

 Triangulation Rating: 1800+

-A King maneuver used to "lose a move" and pass the turn to the opponent, putting them in Zugzwang.
+A King maneuver used to "lose a tempo" and pass the turn to the opponent, forcing them into Zugzwang.

-Promoting a pawn to a Knight or Rook instead of a Queen. usually to deliver a checkmate or avoid a stalemate.
+Promoting a pawn to a Knight, Rook, or Bishop instead of a Queen.
+This is usually done to deliver an immediate Knight fork, a checkmate, or to avoid accidentally stalemating the opponent.

 Pawn Breakthrough Rating: 1400+

-Sacrificing one or two pawns to create a Passed Pawn that cannot be stopped.
+Sacrificing one or two pawns in a locked structure to forcibly create a Passed Pawn that cannot be stopped from promoting.

 6. Advanced Motifs